 Both Warwick and Parton are women of faith who hold gospel music close to their hearts.
 Raised in a musical family that performed religious songs, gospel has been a part of Warwick’s life since childhood.
 In a 1968 interview with Rolling Stone, she said, “At the beginning of my career the only music I listened to was gospel.
 That was my first love.”
 The singer even had her own gospel group, The Gospelaires, early in her career.
-In 2022, she told Woman’s World that “I pray all the time, and I truly believe God put me here for a purpose.
+In 2022, she told our sister publication, Woman’s World, that “I pray all the time, and I truly believe God put me here for a purpose.
 And whatever it was that He put me here for, I must be doing right because God’s still having me do things.”

 Parton shares a similar affection for gospel.
 She was inducted into the Gospel Music Hall of Fame in 2008, and has recorded albums in the genre including 1971’s Golden Streets of Glory and 1999’s Precious Memories.
 She’s spoken often about her faith, telling Country Weekly in a 1999 interview that “Gospel was an important part of life in the Smoky Mountains where I grew up… And religion was a part of everyday life."
 As she described it, “We were brought up in a church where, if somebody wanted to get up and sing or shout, they did.
 There was a feeling of freedom there."